-SER has more than 2,700 members and partners in over 70 countries with Chapters and Student Associations serving states, provinces and regions of North America, Europe, Australia and Asia.
+SER has close to 3,000 members and partners in over 70 countries with Chapters and Student Associations serving states, provinces and regions of North America, Europe, Australia and Asia.
 SER is committed to providing you with access to the tools, content, professional development and more to make sure you have the resources you need to conduct your critically important work in the relatively young field of ecological restoration.

-- Membership with SER gives you the opportunity to advance your career through our continuing education programs, certification and more.
+- Membership with SER gives you the opportunity to advance your career by serving as a volunteer on one of our committees, enrolling in continuing education programs, presenting at a SER conference or webinar, publishing your research in Restoration Ecology, and more.

 - As a member of SER you’ll have access to SER’s jobs board as well as discounts on job postings and free postings for internship opportunities in SER’s Career Center.

-- As a member of SER you’ll receive significantly discounted rates to SER’s World Conferences as well as discounts to our Chapter conferences.
+- As a member of SER you’ll receive significantly discounted rates to SER’s World Conferences as well as discounts to our Chapter and continental conferences.